FAQ and Support Information

 Q14-Are you associated with any of the other lenticular printing companies of the past?

 A- No. Snap3D is a company operating since 2004 with no association to any former lenticular printers.
 Snap3D is directly affiliated with the inventor of this consumer 3D process and the manufacturing facility.
 A number of customers have asked us if we are able to retrieve rolls of film that they have sent to other lenticular companies and not been returned or processed properly.
-We are unable to do that, but are happy to print those orders if the customer can retrieve his/her film rolls or negatives.
+We are unable to do that, but are happy to print those orders if the customer can retrieve his/her film rolls or negatives and have them scanned into digital files.
 Our regular rates apply.
-See "Order Form"
+See "Price List"